hashicorp/design-system/website/docs/filter-patterns/specifications/index.md

 ---
 title: Filter specifications
-description: Filter specifications
-caption: Caption goes here
+description: Specifications for the alyout and assembly of filter patterns.
+caption: Specifications for the alyout and assembly of filter patterns.
-previewImage: assets/illustrations/patterns/filter-patterns.jpg
+previewImage: assets/illustrations/patterns/filter-pattern-specifications.jpg
 navigation:
+  order: 2
 keywords: []
 ---